codingWithJimmy/TA-bigfix/README.md

 Once the property is configured in BigFix, you can configure the property name when you configure the input.

+# BigFix Analysis Input
+The BigFix TA contains a configurable REST input for ingesting the results of a specificed analysis within BigFix.
+This will require the display name of the analysis being imported.
+Once congfigured, the results are ingested per property result per host in a single event so multiple properties within a single analysis can be identified and evaluated once the events are ingested.

 # Acknowledgements

 This section is to thank the many people who attirbuted the development of this TA by providing relevance, log files, development licenses, and other support.